MojosBeans100/CI-MS5-loveplants/README.md

 ![database schema](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651259312/LovePlants/QuickDBD-export_wuephp.png)

+Notes on the database schema:
+1. the 'length' field in the Product model was removed as the developer felt it was unnecessary
+2. The Product and Order models could be normalised to reduce their size.
+The Product model in particular contains several fields which in a live website would not be required eg the image source urls, description url, care instructions url.
+These exist for the purpose of ensuring all non-original content is appropriately credited.

 ### User (Django context processor)
 - The User model contains information about the user, as part of the [Django allauth library](https://django-allauth.readthedocs.io/en/latest/installation.html)
 - No additional features are added to this model, as a basic username, email and password satisfy the requirements of the project

 ### Home App
-The Home App serves to display the homepage for the website.
+The Home App serves to display the homepage and other static pages (T&Cs, FAQs etc) for the website.
 It contains no models.

 ### Profiles App